Employment and Labour Practices

 Occupational Health and Safety

-Good indoor air quality (IAQ) in our offices safeguards the health of our employees and contributes to their comfort and well-being.
+Good indoor air quality (IAQ) in offices safeguards the health of our employees and contributes to their comfort and well-being.
 In this respect, HKEX has undertaken annual IAQ inspection and certification for all offices in Hong Kong since 2009 under the IAQ Certification Scheme launched by the Hong Kong Government.
-All offices in Hong Kong have achieved either Good Class or Excellent Class certification.
+All offices in Hong Kong have achieved either Excellent Class or Good Class certification.

 Flexibility in the hours of work applies to all HKEX employees.
 Employees may adopt flexible office hours depending on the job requirements and subject to Head of Division/Department’s approval.